Hibah-Raza/CP468---Artificial-intelligence/README.md

 # CP468 - Artificial Intelligence Group Project

-## Intructions on Downloading, Configuring, and Training Our Model + 3 Pre-Trained Models
+## Instructions on Downloading, Configuring, and Training Our Model + 3 Pre-Trained Models

 ### 1. Just Run the Imports:)
 - Since we already uploaded our ipython notebook for you all you have to do is run the imports and you will be able to run the 2 gradio interfaces and the opencv.
 Enjoy!